antzm/codejs/js-tips.md

 ```

-## Embeding YouTube videos, to a custom playlist, dynamically
+## Embeding YouTube videos, into a custom playlist, dynamically

 Whenever we would like to embed several YouTube videos in a single page, the process will use too much resources due to the many `iframe` windows that will be created and also, it will take a longer time for all those iframes to load their initial content and become active.